-Everyone knew Zack Snyder‘s screening and Q&A of his director’s cuts would be explosive, but no one could’ve predicted the candid honesty from the director after the showing of Batman V Superman: Dawn of Justice.
+Everyone knew Zack Snyder’s screening and Q&A of his director’s cuts would be explosive, but no one could’ve predicted the candid honesty from the director after the showing of Batman V Superman: Dawn of Justice.
+In the interviews, Zack Snyder revealed his original vision for the franchise.

 The previous two evenings, Snyder had been coy about the elephant in the room, Justice League, and only alluded to the fact he hoped Warner Bros. would release the fabled Snyder Cut of the film.
 However, after the screening of Batman V Superman, a fan bluntly asked him, “What the hell happened [with Justice League]?”